Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Manage your app settings in the src/forms/settings.yml file, which is already created as a placeholder form after you complete the previous steps.
 Your settings form consists of the following:

-• Sections – You can have multiple sections in your form where the first section is expanded by default, and users can expand subsequent sections.
+• Sections – You can have multiple sections in your form where the first section is expanded in the UI by default, and users can expand subsequent sections.
 You can organize sections in the forms/ folder.
-The following is an example of a settings form with two sections, where the second section will only show after a successful login in the first section.
+The following is an example of a settings form with two sections, where the second section only displays after a successful login in the first section.

 sections: